brave/constellation/README.md

 Rust library for implementing _nested_ version of [STAR](https://arxiv.org/abs/2109.10074) protocol.

-All functionality is baded on the [sta-rs](https://github.com/brave-experiments/sta-rs) Rust library.
+All functionality is based on the [sta-rs](https://github.com/brave-experiments/sta-rs) Rust library.

 ## Disclaimer